Skip to content

 A contractor checklist is useful only if it changes what you do before signing.
 The goal is not paperwork for its own sake.
 The goal is to catch unclear scope, wrong licensing, risky payment terms, and poor communication early.

 Imagine two Sacramento homeowners hiring for the same roof repair.
-One picks the lowest text message quote.
+One picks the lowest text-message quote.
 The other verifies the license, asks what flashing is included, confirms permits, gets warranty terms, and checks cleanup.
 The second homeowner may not pay the lowest price, but they know what they bought.

 Use this checklist before every meaningful home improvement contract.